 The main reason for so many Americans not getting the necessary vitamins and minerals they need, is they eat less than two servings of vegetables a day, depriving their cells of the proper mix of vitamins, minerals, fats, and antioxidants they need to function correctly.
 And this poor American diet is becoming universal, taking hold in many developed and developing nations.
 We are all eating more and more sugar and white flour, and fewer and fewer vegetables and berries.
 The result?
 Our cells are missing the building blocks they need to thrive, and we are getting sick.
 The rates of obesity and chronic disease steadily climb.

 Unfortunately, you can’t just take vitamins while continuing to eat junk food.
 Most vitamins are synthetic and not as biologically active as the nutrients found in food.
 Vegetables and berries contain nutrients in their natural form and shape as well as the whole family of related compounds that contribute to the biologic activity of the various nutrients.
 Taking synthetic vitamins and supplements is not the solution.
-Food, particularly vegetables and berries, contains thousands of compounds that our cells use to support the chemistry of life, helping it run smoothly in a health-promoting way instead of a garbled, confused, disease-promoting way.
+Food, particularly vegetables and berries, contains thousands of compounds that our cells use to support the chemistry of life, helping it

 The “secret” to optimal health is simple: a diet rich in greens, sulfur-rich vegetables, brightly colored fruits and vegetables, and high-quality protein.
 The goal is 9 cups of vegetables and berries per day (for a 170-pound male).
 Once you start filling your plate with the foods your body needs, there’ll be very less room for poor dietary choices that will lead to ill health.